 I’m interested, what are the next steps?

-Please Contact Us if you are a professor at a College or University and are interested in integrating our IP and course into your existing or new course offering.
+Please Contact Us if you are a professor at a College or University and are interested in integrating our IP into your existing or new course offering.

 Note that each Educational institution must have an NDA with TSMC that is coordinated through Muse Semiconductor for tapeout services through TSMC.